-Why learn here: Dahab feels less chaotic than Egypt’s main dive centre Sharm el-Sheikh, 90km south, but there’s still a decent tourism infrastructure with plenty of dive outfits – Poseidon and Big Blue come recommended.
+Why learn here: off-limits for years due to security risks, this less chaotic alternative to Egypt’s main dive centre Sharm el-Sheikh, 90km south, is finally making a comeback.
+Established dive outfits including Poseidon and Big Blue have good reputations.
 Bolstered by a year-round visibility of 30m, the Red Sea is ideal for beginners.

 When to go: diving is year-round, but most travellers find it more comfortable to avoid the blistering heat from May to September.